Recap: Supernatural S 08 E 02 Whats Up Tiger Mommy

 - Ladies and Germs: At the start of the auction.

-- Landmark Sale: Crowley offers Alaska and the moon for the tablets, while the angel offers Vatican City.
+- Landmark Sale: Crowley offers Alaska and the moon for the tablets, while Samandriel offers Vatican City.

-- Literary Allusion Title: Shout-Out to Battle Hymn of the Tiger Mother, although it's more of a Shout-Out to Whats Up Tiger Lily.
+- Literary Allusion Title: Dual Shout-Out to Battle Hymn of the Tiger Mother and What's Up, Tiger Lily?.

 - Made a Slave: Kevin at the auction.